Ashlett: Ashlett Mill

 Ashlett Mill is a brick building with a tiled mansard roof.
 It was built in 1816, replacing an earlier mill.
 Milling at the mill stopped in 1902.
 It served as a meeting and club house of the Waterside Sports and Social Club and the Ashlett Sailing Club until 2019.

 Jolly Sailor

-Jolly Sailor is a pub currently run by Mark Cox & Jo Sweeny.
+Jolly Sailor is a pub currently run by Mark Cox.
 Built over 150 years ago this staple of the Ashlett brings in cliental from the Fawley Village, located up the hill running straight down into creek.

 Governance

 The hamlet of Ashlett is part of the civil parish of Fawley, and part of the Fawley, Blackfield and Langley ward of the New Forest council.